Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 Regular Honey

-Regular honey is one that underwent pasteurization to prevent fermentation by killing any yeast.
+Regular honey is one that undergoes pasteurization to prevent fermentation by killing any yeast.
 This pasteurization process, however, eliminates some vitamins and natural enzymes that would have been beneficial to consumers.

-Regular honey looks cleaner and smoother, translucent in color, and has a syrupy, more spreadable consistency.
+Regular honey looks cleaner and smoother, is translucent in color, and has a syrupy, more spreadable consistency.

 Manuka Honey